Click below to find out more about what A-levels are.

 Level 3

-If you are planning on a career or university course in the areas of Maths, Physics, Engineering or Computer Science – or if you just really love learning maths – then the Maths and Further Maths 2 A-level package might be for you.
 This means you would study the normal A-level in Mathematics followed by a specialist Further Maths A-level aimed at bridging the gap to careers and university courses with very large maths contents.
-This A-level contains a lot of maths that most other students will never even need to think about but forms an essential part of higher study.
+This A-level contains a lot of maths that most other students will never even need to think about, but forms an essential part of higher study.
 If you are looking at the most selective Russell Group Universities then this may even be required as part of your offer, or just a highly desirable subject to support your application.

 Level 3